BMW E36 Common Torque Specifications (Maintenance and DIY Jobs)

 Hub & Axle Nuts

-Both front and rear require a large-drive torque wrench — a standard 1/2" drive is usually insufficient at 221 ft-lbs.
+Both front and rear require a large-drive torque wrench.
+A standard 1/2" drive is usually insufficient for 221 ft-lbs — use a 3/4" drive or a quality click-style 1/2" rated to 300+ ft-lbs.

 Free Download

-If you found this helpful, check out our other torque spec guides: Porsche 997.1 Torque Specs and our other E36 DIY guides.
+If you found this helpful, check out similar torque spec guides on department69.com for the Porsche 997.1, and our other E36 DIY guides.

 A Note on These Specs

-These values were compiled from the Bentley E36 Service Manual, BMW TIS, and cross-referenced across BimmerFest, R3VLimited, Pelican Parts, FCP Euro, and Condor Speed Shop.
+These values were compiled from factory workshop manuals (Bentley E36, BMW TIS), and cross-referenced across BimmerFest, R3VLimited, Pelican Parts, FCP Euro, and Condor Speed Shop.
 Each spec includes a source link.
 Proceed at your own risk.
+We make no warranties about the completeness or suitability of this information for your specific vehicle.
 Always use a calibrated torque wrench, wear appropriate PPE, and consult a professional if unsure.
 When in doubt, refer to the official Bentley BMW E36 Service Manual.